Random Subset Averaging: Random Subset Averaging and Its Properties

+Theorem \ref{theorem2.3} shows that, under orthogonality and sufficiently rich candidate construction, RSA incurs no asymptotic approximation loss relative to flat Mallows averaging.
+Furthermore, when the selection probabilities $p_j$ are appropriately chosen, both procedures achieve the minimal attainable risk under orthogonality, given by $\sum_{j=1}^{K}\frac{N\beta_j^2\sigma^2}{N\beta_j^2+\sigma^2}$.
+This risk corresponds to the optimal coordinatewise shrinkage rule obtained by minimizing

+over $\theta \in [0,1]^K$, where $\hat{\mu}(\theta) = \sum_{j=1}^{K} \theta_j x_{ij} \hat{\beta}_j$ and $\hat{\beta}_j$ is the marginal coefficient.
+The combination of this result with Theorem \ref{theorem2.0} and Remark \ref{remark2.3} shows that RSA attains the minimal achievable risk within the class of convex shrinkage estimators under orthogonality, thereby establishing joint optimality in this class.

+Despite achieving the same asymptotic risk as flat Mallows averaging, RSA offers improved scalability.
+While flat Mallows averaging requires that $(\xi_{N}^{flat})^{-1} (LM)^2 \to 0$ (see \cite{zhang2021new}), the hierarchical structure of RSA reduces the effective dimensionality of the weight-learning problem, requiring only $(\xi_{N})^{-1} (LM^2 + L^2) \to 0$.
+Since $\xi_{N}^{flat} \le \xi_{N}$, RSA can accommodate a larger pool of candidate models without incurring additional asymptotic cost.
+In effect, RSA transforms a single ($LM$)-dimensional simplex optimization into a sequence of lower-dimensional subproblems, thereby relaxing the admissible growth rate of the candidate models relative to the sample size.

-In this section, we assess the performance of RSA in a simple setting and compare it with nested model averaging (MA), random projection regression (RPR), and random subset regression (RSR).
-Specifically, we consider the linear model
+We next compare the bounds in Theorem \ref{theorem2.3} with those of nested model averaging (MA), random projection regression (RPR), and random subset regression (RSR).
+All these methods admit the reduced-form representation:

-where the covariates are orthogonalized so that $X^\top X = NI_K$, and the error terms satisfy $E(e_i|x_i) = 0$ and $E(e_i^2|x_i) = \sigma^2$.
-For convenience, we arrange the covariates such that $\abs{\beta_j}$ forms a non-increasing sequence of positive values, with $\sum_{j=1}^{K}\beta_j^2 < \infty$.
-This setting has been extensively studied in \citet{peng2022improvability} and \citet{peng2024optimality} in the context of nested model averaging.

-Under this setup, the following theorem characterizes the minimal squared $L_2$ risk of RSA when $M, L \to \infty$.
-We consider two scenarios: one in which $p_j = p$ is fixed across all covariates, and another in which $p_j$ varies across covariates to reflect their relative importance.
-Throughout, we use the notation $A \asymp B$ to indicate that there exist positive constants $C_1$ and $C_2$ such that $C_1 A \le B \le C_2 A$ as $M,L \to \infty$.